monsoonmaelstrom/book2/book2.md

 I wake early the next morning to find Hazel sleeping, pressed up against me.
 Seeing her asleep gives me a small jolt of panic, but she looks so different right now than she did in the preceding days.
 Now, she actually looks like she’s sleeping, not like she’s dying, and it’s a welcome change.

 She’s using my shoulder as a pillow, with an arm and a leg flung across me.
 Her long, dark hair is pooled around us both.
-I don’t get the chance to wake up like this often since she normally sleeps so little.
-She usually goes to bed after me and frequently wakes up before me, leaving me wondering if she’s slept at all, so it’s not often I get to enjoy this.
+I don’t get the chance to wake up like this often, since she normally sleeps so little.
+She usually goes to bed after me and frequently wakes up before me, leaving me wondering if she’s slept at all, so it’s not a regular occurrence that I get to enjoy waking up like this.

 I’m hesitant to move, partially because I don’t want to wake her, but mostly because I would stay here like this forever if I could.
 Unfortunately, I have things I need to do, so I force myself to get out of bed anyway.
 It’s a process and it takes me a couple of minutes to slowly slide out from beneath Hazel without waking her.

 When I finally make it to my feet, I see Alex standing in the doorway, trying to suppress a fit of laughter.
 I sigh.
 We definitely need to get out of here.
 We’ve been living on top of each other for days now, and everyone is getting sick of it.

 “What are you doing up?”
-I ask as I make it to the doorway and push him through it before he can get it in his head that it’s a good idea to wake Hazel up.
+I ask as I make it to the doorway and push him through it before he can get it in his head that it’s a good idea to wake Hazel.

 “Didn’t sleep much,” he says with a shrug.